sseidmed/im-learning-this/README.md

-# Default starter for Gridsome

-This is the project you get when you run `gridsome create new-project`.
+# My personal blog

+I took inspiration from other open-source works, so feel free to use this template for yourself.

+## Create your own Gridsome project

 ### 1. Install Gridsome CLI tool if you don't have